7.1 Commando Combat Medic Combat Style (Class) Guide

 Special Thanks

-Just want to say thank you to my Patreons, Twitch Subscribers and other supporters who help cover the costs of running this silly little website.
 Thank you to Andynul for teaching me the HTML coding used in this guide.
-And finally, thank you to the folks in the Theorycrafters Discord who do all the math and testing to figure out all the things.
-And thank you to Cease for your insights on gearing and stats for PvP.
+Thank you to the folks in the Theorycrafters Discord who do all the math and testing to figure out all the things.
+And thank you Cease for your insights on gearing and stats for PvP.

 My PvP Experience